flightstats/hub/README.md

 **batch operations are in alpha**

-Any query operation (including next, previous, earliest, latest, and times) support the addition of the query parameter `?batch=true`.
+Any query operation (including next, previous, earliest, latest, and times) supports the addition of the query parameter `?batch=true`.
 Using the batch parameter will result in the content of the query items being streamed as [MIME](https://tools.ietf.org/html/rfc2045) to the client.